 A properly designed landscape will display your style with unity.
 Your landscape should be appealing and inviting, not an eyesore for the neighborhood.
 Click here for common issues with landscape design and how to avoid them.

 No matter how carefully you landscape your garden, there are some things you just can't get away from.
 Utility boxes for things like electricity, cable, and phone lines are the perfect example of this.
 Learn more about camouflaging utility boxes here.

 The history of garden gnomes is long and storied, rooted in folklore and superstition.
 Their rise in modern popularity can be explained by taking a look at traditional garden gnome information and their historical use and genesis.
 Learn more here.

 Painting garden structures a delightful way to introduce color all year around.
 Whatever reason you may have, this fun outdoor trend can really add pop to the garden and is an easy way to transform old structures.
 Learn more in this article.

 Using technology in landscape architecture has become easier than ever.
 There are loads of web-based programs and mobile apps that handle practically all phases of landscape design, installation, and maintenance.
 Click here to learn more.

 If you have a wall you do not love, remember that you can use trailing plants to cover it.
 Not all wall covering plants are the same, however, so do your homework on what and how to plant.
 Click here for more information.

 Your outdoor living spaces should be as nice as the interior of your home.
-Exterior seating for gardens offer comfort to you and your family but also give the chance to show a little whimsy and fun.
+Exterior seating for gardens offers comfort to you and your family but also gives the chance to show a little whimsy and fun.
 This article has tips that can help.